About District Police

 The College of the Sequoias District Police Department is part of the Student Services Unit at College of the Sequoias.

-COSPD handles all reports of criminal behavior and emergencies on campus and coordinates assistance and investigation with outside agencies as necessary.
+COSPD handles all reports of criminal behavior and emergencies on campus, as well as coordinating assistance and investigation with outside agencies as deemed necessary.

-College of the Sequoias District Police Department's officers may work in uniform or plain-clothes.
-Officers provide a full range of police related services, including: primary emergency responses; preventative patrol; investigation of reported or suspected crimes; enforcement of all applicable laws; follow-up and specialized criminal investigations; crime prevention; special event security; traffic activities (enforcement and accident investigations); parking enforcement; and, on occasion, campus escorts of students, faculty, or staff.
+College of the Sequoias District Police Department's officers may work in uniform or plain-clothes dependent on assignment.
+Officers provide a full range of police related services, including but not limited to: primary emergency responses; preventative patrol; investigation of reported or suspected crimes; enforcement of all applicable laws; follow-up and specialized criminal investigations; crime prevention; special event security; traffic activities (enforcement and accident investigations); parking enforcement; and, on occasion, campus escorts of students, faculty, or staff.

 Jurisdiction and Authority